dreamfactorysoftware/javascript-sdk/README.md

 The API request will return a session token when the (optional) `login=true` parameter is appended to the url.
 So with this parameter appended, the new registered user doesn't have to login to get a session token.

-The login and registration examples illustrates how to make API requests to DreamFactory 2.0.
+The login and registration examples illustrates how to make API requests to DreamFactory.
 This Address Book app has functions for common API request types, so in the following examples these functions are used.

 ### Examples of Fetching Records